 The Tauranga Environmental Protection Society and others appealed the decision to the High Court, arguing that the Environment Court was wrong to ignore Ngāti Hē’s evidence.

 Palmer J agreed the Environment Court was right to consider Transpower’s proposal in its entirety, evaluating both the current and new location for the lines.
 It was wrong, however, to consider that the effects of the relocation to the entrance of the Marae would be minimal.
 Where Ngāti Hē gave genuine evidence of adverse cultural effects, it was not open to the Environment Court to find otherwise.
 This evidence was further supported by the relevant policy planning documents and the Deed of Settlement.

 Decisions of fact, such as the Environment Court finding the benefits of relocation would outweigh the costs, are not often overturned on appeal.
 However, Palmer J considered this a rare case where the finding was “so insupportable – so clearly untenable – as to amount to an error of law”.
 Palmer J held “Ngāti Hē’s view is determinative of those findings” and finding otherwise was inconsistent with Ngāti Hē’s rangatiratanga, which the court was required to consider under the Resource Management Act 1991 (“RMA”).

 Approach to planning documents

-Palmer J quashed the Environment Court’s decision and sent it back for further consideration in light of his judgment.
-In particular, the Environment Court has been asked to consider whether alternatives to the proposal are practicable, possible or practical before making a new decision.
+Palmer J quashed the Environment Court’s decision and sent it back for further consideration.
+The Environment Court was asked to consider whether alternatives to the proposal were practicable, possible or practical before making a new decision.